Come on in and take a gander-

 a dry and dusty river.

 Those that called themselves paragons or paladins or pearlescent protectors of the precious proletariat are quite quick to proclaim that all life is equal.
 A pragmatist or a proctor or a procurator of property precepts would be quick to counter that there were many means by which the value of a life could be measured.
 Priests could certainly be on the fence of this age-old argument, but in the lands of Thanalan where Nald’thal ruled as divine supreme, value was prescribed to everything in this life and the next.
 The value of this eternal life, therefore, could be measured in this place by the amount given over to the Order of Nald’thal in 'charity'—a state of affairs quite capped by how much worldly wealth one had to give in the first place, coincidentally.And what a grand array of wealth lay before the fine folk of Ul’dah, presented by Ganelon Lannis in as lavish a party as had been seen this year.
-For one so keyed into the cutthroat world of Thanalan business, he would certainly had his own views on the valuation of a life.
+For one so keyed into the cutthroat world of Thanalan business, he would've certainly had his own views on the valuation of a life.
 There in the remote estate of a business mogul who seemed to have sunken his chips into every profitable Ul’dahn venture thus far—precious stones, the works of Sunsilk Tapestries, shares in the Platinum Mirage, and even a cut of the newly established stream of Ceruleum coming out of the Legion-held pump stations in Bluefog—a celebration was being held for the recent engagement of his son.
 Though, in truth, the fellow seemed to host so many parties that this was hardly a notable affair aside from the sheer scale of the festivities this time around.
 Perhaps this would be like the rest, an opportunity for shadowy business dealings in smoke-filled parlors, or perhaps everyone attending would truly be partaking in the debauchery of the highest class enjoyed by the Ul’dahn elite.As for the group of outsiders that sought entrance into the soiree, who were not truly among the cacophony of dancers, musicians, ‘dancers’, actors, extra servants, and guards hired to perform all the most difficult tasks, though they might pose as any one of these, they had followed the trail of a certain economic exchange.
 With plenty of less-than-reputable help, Noyel had tracked down an important transaction between Lannis and one Tutuzan Rorozan, another successful merchant, made some years ago.
 Now, The Captain would lead a crew straight into this den of mummers and vipers, set to play a dangerous game of social manipulation and subterfuge, in order to pull off an ambitious heist.They would aim to steal a most curious prize:

 A person.